Skip to content Skip to sidebar Skip to footer

 Omega-3 Fatty Acids – These support healthy skin and reduce inflammation.
 Healthier skin means stronger fur that stays put longer.

 Oatmeal – Great for calming sensitive skin and relieving dryness.
-It helped Bruno stop biting at his tail all the time.
+It helped Bruno stop biting his tail so much.

 Biotin – This vitamin supports hair growth and strength.
 Over time, it can reduce shedding and support a fuller coat.